nodeshift/tutorial/helm/README.md

 - Add a dependency chart
 - Create liveiness probes

-The application you will use is the one created in the previous tutorial - https://github.com/nodeshift/mern-workshop
+The application you will use is the one created from - https://github.com/nodeshift/mern-workshop

 ### Prerequisites